 Example application 1: Microwave power metallic relay (left) and equivalent re-designed, significantly lighter thermoplastic version (right)

 Example application 2: On-Board Computer metallic housing (left) and re-designed equivalent thermoplastic version (right)

-The thermoplastic parts will be able to replace a secondary structure metallic part without increasing the risk of mechanical failure.
-They will be able to safely discharge electrostatic buildup, and with ALD coating achieve low-resistance applications.
+The thermoplastic parts are able to replace a secondary structure metallic part without increasing the risk of mechanical failure.
+They are able to safely discharge electrostatic build-up, and with ALD coating achieve low-resistance applications.
 The chosen thermoplastics have low inherent outgassing (such as PEEK) and with an ALD coating this can be decreased significantly still.

 Complex geometry parts will be prototyped and manufactured faster and cheaper.

 The 3D-circuit can be integrated into a larger printed part and so gain more mass savings and volume optimization.